prubach/lsscb/docs/first_steps.md

     ```sh
     sshuttle --dns -NHr your_username@sih-59.cent.uw.edu.pl 10.10.59.1/24
     ```
-    Once connection is established you can directly login to the CHEMBIO front node or compute nodes using:
+    Once connection is established you can directly login to the LSSCB front node or compute nodes using:
     ```sh
-    ssh your_username@CHEMBIO.sih-59.internal
+    ssh your_username@LSSCB.sih-59.internal
     ```

 !!!
 Information
-    Additionally, depending on your computer and network settings, you may have to connect to <code>CHEMBIO</code> nodes once without <code>sshuttle</code> so that SSH connections are properly configured.
+    Additionally, depending on your computer and network settings, you may have to connect to <code>LSSCB</code> nodes once without <code>sshuttle</code> so that SSH connections are properly configured.

 To avoid putting password during each login you can set up authorization via a certificate - additional information